Brother of suspect in slaying of family pleads not guilty – KION546

 Salgado, 41, was arrested days after authorities arrested his older brother, Jesus Salgado, 48.
 The elder Salgado pleaded not guilty last week to kidnapping and killing an 8-month-old baby, her parents and uncle.

 Alberto Salgado was appointed a public defender by the court.
-The Merced County Public Defender’s office didn’t immediately return a message seeking comment.
+A message was left with the Merced County Public Defender’s Office seeking comment.

 Jesus Salgado allegedly kidnapped the family at gunpoint from their trucking business on Oct.
 3. Authorities say Salgado, a former employee with a longstanding dispute, likely killed them within an hour.